Daniil Spivakovsky: Biography

 Daniil Spivakovsky born into a family doctor of psychological sciences, professor of Moscow State University Alla Semyonovna Spivakovskaya (born 1947).

 After high school in 1986, Daniil filed documents in the Moscow State University in the Department of Psychology, however, did not get one point in the first year could not do, he went to work as an orderly in a mental hospital.
 He enrolled in the following year, but then canceled the benefits for full-time students and first-year Spivakovsky drafted into the Soviet army.

 He served two years in the Army Signal Corps in 1989, Daniel was restored at the institute.
 However, he has not forgotten his love of theater and friends went to the Student Theater of Moscow State University.

 Spring for the company, he went with friends to enter the college theater.
 It turned out that it took just three theatrical high school, but he chose to study GITIS.
 Teachers Spivakovsky was Andrey Goncharov.

 In the cinema since 1991.
 Since 1992, the actor works in the Mayakovsky Theatre.

+He appeared in the sixth season of ice show contest Ice Age.